Microphone Utility Estimation in Acoustic Sensor Networks using Single-Channel Signal Features: Learning-based Utility Estimation

 \section{Learning-based Utility Estimation}

-\Glspl{ann} offer the ability to learn an optimum \myvI{feature set (for given training data)} to characterize the microphone signals, as well as optimally combining the features for estimating microphone utility.
-Thus, we propose learning-based alternatives to \myvI{both} the model-based feature extraction (see \Cref{sec:model-feature-extraction}) and \myvI{the} utility estimation (see \Cref{sec:model-utility-estimation}) stages.
-For both stages, network architectures are chosen to reflect the modelling capabilities of their model-based counterparts.
+\Glspl{ann} offer the ability to learn an optimum feature set (for given training data) to characterize the microphone signals, as well as optimally combining the features for estimating microphone utility.
+Thus, we propose learning-based alternatives to both the model-based feature extraction (see \cref{sec:model-feature-extraction}) and the utility estimation (see \cref{sec:model-utility-estimation}) subsystems.
+The extractor module in \cref{fig:architecture-extractor} realizes the feature extractor on the left-hand side of \cref{fig:system-overview} (both in red), while the estimator module in \cref{fig:architecture-estimator} realizes the utility estimator on the right-hand side of \cref{fig:system-overview} (both in blue).
+For both subsystems in \cref{fig:system-overview}, the \gls{ann} architectures are chosen to reflect the modeling capabilities of their model-based counterparts.
 Both modules are trained together in an end-to-end fashion.
 During inference, the extractor and utility estimator modules run on the network nodes and the \gls{ap}, respectively, such that only the compressed feature representation need to be transmitted to the \gls{ap}.